mwhamgenomics/mwhamgenomics.github.io/_posts/2016-10-14-filtering_fastq_reads.md

 $ ./filter_fastq_files --i1 ./R1.fastq.gz --i2 ./R2.fastq.gz --o1 >(pigz -c > ./R1_filtered.fastq.gz) --o2 >(pigz -c > ./R2_filtered.fastq.gz) --threshold 36
 {% endhighlight %}

 The fastq filterer we developed is fairly simple to use: the two input fastqs (R1 and R2) are passed as `i1` and `i2`, the corresponding (filtered) output fastqs are specified as `o1` and `o2`, and a length threshold at which to trim out a read pair is passed as `threshold`.
 The `>(...)` process substitutions may look unfamiliar, but they're not too complicated to understand.
 As far as the C script is concerned, the process substitutions passed as `o1` and `o2` are file paths, so it opens them using C's `stdio` library and writes to them.
-The process substitution accepts this output data and instead of writing it to disk, pipes it into pigz, which compresses it and then writes it to disk.
+The process substitution accepts this output data and instead of writing it to disk, pipes it into Pigz, which compresses it and then writes it to disk.
 The `set -o pipefail` in this case ensures that the whole pipeline returns a non-zero exit status if one command fails.

-Our fastq filterer now reads in GZ compressed data with `zlib`, does read length filtering, and then passes uncompressed output data to pigz via process substitution for multithreaded recompression.
+Our fastq filterer now reads in GZ compressed data with `zlib`, does read length filtering, and then passes uncompressed output data to Pigz via process substitution for multithreaded recompression.
 Using this approach, we were able to get the processing time for a pair of 4 Gb fastqs down from an hour and a half to about 5 minutes.

 This improvement in performance was less dramatic when working with full-size test files, however we still found the script to run in about 1/5th or 1/6th of the time Sickle was taking.
 As of this writing, we are now working to integrate this new C script into our pipeline, allowing us to filter fastq reads much more quickly than before.

 ### Conclusions
 1. C is fast - really fast!
 Remember that an equivalent fastq filtering script in Python took about 3 times as long to run as Sickle or our initial C script.
 2. While things like GZ compression can slow down programs, C is so fast that sliding windows, quality filtering and GZ decompression can be done without such significant slow-downs.
 3. Multithreading of GZ compression is not only possible, but also very effective.
-Pigz probably deserves to be better known in scientific programming.
+I'll definitely be using Pigz more in the future.